bpt26/usher_wiki/docs/source/matUtils.rst

   --write-json (-j): Write an Auspice-compatbile json representing the selected subtree.
   --retain-branch-length (-E): Use to not recalculate branch lengths with saving newick output.
 Used only with -t --write-tree (-t): Write a newick string representing the selected subtree to the target file.
+  --write-taxodium (-l): Write a taxodium-format protobuf to the target file.
+  --title (-B): Title to include in --write-taxodium output.
+  --description (-D): Description to include in --write-taxodium output.
+  --extra-fields (-F): Comma delimited list of additional fields to include in --write-taxodium output.
   --minimum-subtrees-size (-N): Use to generate a series of JSON or Newick format files representing subtrees of the indicated size covering all queried samples.
 Uses and overrides -j and -t output arguments.
+  --reroot (-y): Indicate an internal node ID to reroot the output tree to.
+Applied before all other manipulation steps.
   --usher-single-subtree-size (-X): Use to produce an usher-style single sample subtree of the indicated size with all selected samples plus random samples to fill.
 Produces .nh and .txt files in the output directory.
   --usher-minimum-subtrees-size(-x): Use to produce an usher-style minimum set of subtrees of the indicated size which include all of the selected samples.
 Produces .nh and .txt files in the output directory.
   --usher-clades-txt: Use to write an usher-style clades.txt alongside an usher-style subtree with -x or -X.
+  --add-random (-W): Add exactly W samples to your selection at random.
+Affected by -Z and overridden by -z.
+  --select-nearest (-Y): Set to add to the sample selection the nearest Y samples to each of your samples, without duplication.
+  --dump-metadata (-Q): Set to write all final stored metadata as a tsv.

 -----------
 annotate